AndrewHulme/bowling-challenge/README.md

 ## Approach
 I have split the logic into two classes: Game and Frame.

-- The Game class is responsible for storing the frame scores, adding frames and calculating the scores.
+- The Game class is responsible for storing the frame scores, adding frame scores and calculating the total/current score.
 - The Frame class is responsible for calculating if a frame is a strike or a spare.

 There is also a jQuery interface file which is responsible for all interactivity.